Inhalant Abuse Symptoms

-Repeated inhalant abuse can have serious consequences on a person’s long-term physical and mental health.
-These effects are quite serious and can be life-threatening because the chemicals in inhalants can build up in the fatty tissue of major organs.
+Repeated Inhalant abuse can have serious consequences on a person’s long-term physical and mental health.
+These effects are quite serious and can be life-threatening because of the way the chemicals in Inhalants can build up in the fatty tissue of major vital organs.

 - Liver damage